Ukrainian Ground Forces: War in Donbas (2014–2022)

-Full-scale Russian invasion
+Full-scale Russian invasion (2022–present)

 On 24 February 2022, Russia began a full-scale invasion of Ukraine.
-The Ground Forces have been participants of most of the land combat actions of the current war.
-The influx of Western materiel and supplies to the branch before and during the conflict as well as mobilization efforts have resulted in a massive expansion of the force, in addition to ongoing force modernization.
+The Ground Forces have been participants in most of the land combat actions of the ongoing war.
+The influx of Western material and supplies to the branch before and during the conflict as well as mobilisation efforts have resulted in a massive expansion of the force, in addition to ongoing force modernisation.

-Military training and education centers
+Military training and education centres

 Training in 2006 was aimed at developing mobility and combat readiness of the forces.
-The Ukrainian armed forces took advantage of the opportunities provided by UN exercises and exercises where Ukraine and NATO nations and other partners participated.
+The Ukrainian Armed Forces took advantage of the opportunities provided by UN exercises and exercises where Ukraine, NATO members, and other partners participated.

 Training resulted in 6,000 combat-ready troops in the spring of 2014 of Ukraine's (then) 129,950 active military personnel.
 In 2016 the Ukrainian army had more than 200,000 combat-ready soldiers of its 260,000 active personnel.

-In 2015 Ukraine, the United States, the United Kingdom and Canada established the Joint Multinational Training Group – Ukraine (JMTG-U) and they set up three new training sites, in Khmelnytskyi, Kamianets-Podilskyi, and Yavoriv.
-The latter, known as the International Center for Peacekeeping and Security or the Yavoriv Combat Training Center, was hit by eight Russian missiles in March 2022.
+In 2015 Ukraine, the United States, the United Kingdom, and Canada established the Joint Multinational Training Group – Ukraine (JMTG-U), setting up three new training sites in Khmelnytskyi, Kamianets-Podilskyi, and Yavoriv.
+The latter, known as the International Centre for Peacekeeping and Security or the Yavoriv Combat Training Centre, was hit by eight Russian missiles in March 2022.

 It appears that the SAS has left behind forces to train Ukrainian soldiers.
-At least two of the officers from the SAS were confirmed as having been in Ukraine.
-Each posted with a different battalion near Kyiv.
-There emphasis has been training Ukrainian soldiers how to use the Anglo-Swedish NLAW.
-Other soldiers have actually been trained in the UK, according to the article.
-It would appear that the training course is approximately two weeks long for each participant.

-This follows an earlier report of UK special forces being left behind in Ukraine.
-This includes the SAS, Special Boat Service and Special Reconnaissance Regiment.
-The other contributors appear to be unnamed special forces from Eastern European countries.
-These forces are training the Ukrainian military in sabotage, counter-insurgency and sniping.
+At least two officers from the SAS were confirmed as having been in Ukraine, each being posted with a different battalion near Kyiv; emphasis has been training Ukrainian soldiers how to use the Anglo-Swedish NLAW.
+Other soldiers have actually been trained in the UK, according to the article, with the training course being approximately two weeks long for each participant.
+This follows an earlier report of British special forces being left behind in Ukraine.
+This includes the SAS, the Special Boat Service, and the Special Reconnaissance Regiment.
+Other contributors appear to be unnamed special forces from Eastern European countries.
+These forces are training the Ukrainian military in sabotage, counter-insurgency, and sniping.

-Education centers
+Education centres

-In 2007 the system of exercise/training ranges was optimized, decreasing their number and providing a specialized role.
+In 2007 the network of exercise and training ranges and centres was optimized, decreasing their number and increasing the specialization of each centre.